tokkonopapa/WordPress-IP-Geo-Block/_codex/03/the-best-practice-of-target-settings.md

 ---
 layout: page
 category: codex
-title: The best practice of "Validation target settings"
+title: The best practice of target settings
 ---

 At the "**Validation target settings**", you should select the options,